MKO122/MorganKo_T1A2/readme.md

 A sitemap can be viewed here![Sitemap](/ppt/img/Sitemap.png)

-Screenshots can be viewed in Morgan_T1A2/ppt/img
+Screenshots can be viewed in Morgan_T1A2/ppt/img and Morgan_T1A2/Wireframes.bmpr

 The target audience is primarily potential employers and clients looking to recruit a junior full stack developer or commission a project based off their knowledge and ability.